ShreyasGowda2004/chatbot/AI.md

 However, repetitive jobs may decline due to automation.

 📜 AI Regulations
-Countries are now building AI regulations to ensure ethical AI use, data privacy, and prevent misuse (e.g., deepfakes, misinformation).  hiii
+Countries are now building AI regulations to ensure ethical AI use, data privacy, and prevent misuse (e.g., deepfakes, misinformation).